aldoprogrammer/quiz-app/README.md

 # quiz-app

 This web app is simple, but cool to learn.
+Especially for beginner, it's easy to made.